Updates from the field

 The challenge of rebuilding peace, security, and stability is great.
 For many inhabitants of the Kibbutzim the thought of returning feels miles away, with more than 250,000 thousand people displaced from both the northern and southern border regions, in need of assistance.

-In response to the attack, Shai Fund immediately acted to provide emergency relocation for 330 people via land and air; 30 of them survivors that miraculously escaped the Hamas attacks on the Kibbutzim.
+In response to the attack, Shai Fund immediately acted to provide emergency relocation for 330 people via land and air; 30 of them survivors who miraculously escaped the Hamas attacks on the Kibbutzim and the Nova Music Festival.

 Alongside this, essential resources were delivered to assist in the aftermath of displacement, providing 11,239 of those affected with clothes, food, hygiene kits and medicines, as well as sweets and toys for children.
 This is only the beginning of the work that lies ahead, to restore what has been broken in Kibbutzim and the wider region.